 Part of what we were encouraged to do was to weigh out our ingredients with a scale – weighing ingredients makes for much more standard results in baking – no variables because of how loosely or compacted the dry ingredients are measured out.

-For my pancakes I decided to use ingredients that would constitute the perfect breakfast for me; oatmeal, eggs and bacon and of course maple.
-What would pancakes be with out maple?
+For my Gluten Free Maple Oat Bacon Pancakes recipe, I decided to use ingredients that would constitute the perfect breakfast for me; oatmeal, eggs and bacon and of course maple.
+What would pancakes be without maple?

 My pancake ratio is simple and in nice round numbers.
 I like simple!

 8 parts liquid – 8 ounces

 4 parts egg – 4 ounces or 2 large eggs

 1 part fat – 1 ounce

 Within the flour ratio I needed to make adjustments for gluten-free.
 As we know, there is no single gluten-free flour that can substitute for all purpose wheat flour.
 Generally it is thought that within the gluten free flour blend that 30 percent should be starch.
 I cut that back to 25 percent with wonderful results.
 Here is the flour ratio I used: